gvwilson/thirdbit/fiction/in-heck/index.md

 The crowd parted to let her through, her cane clicking on the cobblestones.

-"Morning," she said.
+"Morning," she said to Dockety.
 "I thought Able had brought all the mail, but it seems you have somethin' for us too."

-The lenses on the front of Dockety's head rotated a quarter turn with a faint *zick zick*.
+The lenses on the front of Dockety's head rotated a quarter turn and back with a faint *zick zick*.
 "These ones were apprehended
 while attempting to take possession of items that do not belong to them," it said, its voice buzzing slightly.
-"We request punitive measures be applied to deter further attempts."
+"We request punitive measures to deter further attempts."

 Mayor Lupus sucked in her cheeks.
 "Is that right, boys?
 Were you stealin'?"

 "We wasn't!"
-Bluster said vehemently.
+Bluster Goat said vehemently.
-"We were just tryin' to find out if they've been hidin' stuff from everyone, and we did!
+"We were just tryin' to find out if they been hidin' stuff, and we did!
 They got weapons stashed away!
 All kinds of them!"

 "I said quiet down!"
 Mayor Lupus snapped as people began muttering.
-"That's a pretty serious accusation, Bluster Goat.
+"That's a pretty serious accusation.
 You best be sure of your ground."

 "Bravo seen 'em too," Bluster said.
 His twin brother nodded vigorously.
-"Big pile of stuff laid out in a shed."
+"Big pile o' stuff laid out in a shed."

 "Those are not weapons,"
 Dockety buzzed.